t0rkelSec/rawd0gger/readme.txt

 Readme TXT
-(this is like a shittier version of the README.MD)
+(this is like a shittier version of the README.MD) Please get started with the instructions in the README.MD file rather than this file if you can.

 rawd0gger is a simple Multithreaded L4 Python DOS Attack.